-Through 4 dives we will focus on deep diving, learning further about gas narcosis and no-decompression limit.
-You’ll also breath through a spare cylinder simulating a decompression stop, and you will unveil all your dive computer‘s secrets.
+Through 3 dives we will focus on deep diving, learning further about gas narcosis and no-decompression limit.
+You’ll breath through a spare cylinder simulating a decompression stop, you’ll calculate your Surface Air Consumption and you’ll unveil all your dive computer‘s secrets.

 The maximum depth is 40 meters (130 feet).